Jesse Watters: Personal life

 Watters is registered to vote as a member of the Conservative Party of New York State.
-He married Noelle Inguagiato in 2009 and had twin daughters with her.
-Noelle filed for divorce in 2018 after Watters admitted to an affair with a producer on his show, Emma DiGiovine.
-Inguagiato and Watters' divorce was finalized in March 2019.
-Watters announced his engagement to DiGiovine in August 2019 and they married in December of the same year.
-Their son was born in 2021.
+He married Noelle Inguagiato in 2009, and they have twin daughters.
+Inguagiato filed for divorce in 2018 after Watters admitted to an affair with a producer on his show, Emma DiGiovine.
+Watters has stated he first expressed interest in dating DiGiovine by letting the air out of her vehicle's tires so she would ask him for a ride.
+In March 2019, Inguagiato and Watters' divorce was finalized.
+Watters announced his engagement to DiGiovine in August 2019; they married in December 2019.
+Together, they have a son who was born in 2021 and a daughter born in 2023.